iocron/typo3-gulp-scss/README.md

 ## Install:

-1. Copy this script into your typo3 theme folder, then switch into your theme folder (`cd THEME_FOLDER`)
+1. Copy this script into your typo3 theme folder, then switch into your theme folder (`cd \<myTheme\>`)
 2. Initialize the project / dependencies and install gulp + dependencies with: `npm install`
+3. Type in `gulp` for all available commands (for more information see further below)
+4. (Optionally) Setup your dev environment if you have atom or vscode installed: `gulp setup`

-## On Updates:
+## On Updates / Upgrades:

-If you have updated to a newer Version of typo3-gulp-scss from a previous installation, then please use `npm update` to make sure to be up to date with your dependencies (or use `gulp upgrade` if your typo3-gulp-scss isn't versioned anyway (e.g. if you don't want to / haven't used git to clone this project))
+If you have updated to a newer Version of typo3-gulp-scss from a previous installation, then please use `npm update` to make sure to be up to date with your dependencies (or use `gulp upgrade` instead if your typo3-gulp-scss isn't versioned anyway (e.g. if you don't want to / haven't used git to clone this project))

 ## Console Usage (somewhere inside the theme folder):